11 factors to consider when choosing an employer of record (EOR)

 What are the responsibilities of an employer of record (EOR) service provider?

 The responsibilities of an employer of record (EOR) revolve around legal and administrative processes regarding employment that help companies manage their day-to-day operations separately.
 Some of the main responsibilities of an EOR include management of salary processing, incentives, taxes, and deductions, compliance with labor laws and legal regulations associated with employment, and management of employee benefits like health insurance, leaves, and retirement plans.
-Moreover, the EOR is responsible for managing onboarding and offboarding contracts, offering support to employees and the company, and assisting with legal permissions and documentation for global expansion.
+The EOR is also responsible for managing onboarding and offboarding contracts, offering support to employees and the company, and assisting with legal permissions and documentation for global expansion.

 What are the benefits of using an employer of record service (EOR)?